Gontjarow/LSL-Projects/README.md

 # LSL-Projects
 Collection of LSL scripts written by me.

+Please visit the Wiki for explanations on what all of the different scripts do, when they were written, my inspiration, thought process, challenges, etc.

 ## What is LSL?
 LSL stands for Linden Scripting Language.
 It's a proprietary scripting language designed for Second Life, by Linden Lab.